-How to Clean Blood From a Mattress
+How To Clean Blood From a Mattress

 Next, apply a tiny amount of hydrogen peroxide to the stain.
 Blot it with a clean, dry cloth once it has stopped fizzing.
 Repeat this process as much as necessary.
 Cleaning a mattress with hydrogen peroxide is highly effective.

-Then, form a paste of baking soda and hydrogen peroxide, or cold water, and apply it to the stain.
+Then, form a paste of baking soda and hydrogen peroxide or cold water, and apply it to the stain.
 Allow it to sit for 30 minutes before wiping it down with a moist cloth.

-How to Clean a Wet Mattress
+How To Clean a Wet Mattress

-How to Get Rid of Mattress Odour
+How To Get Rid of Mattress Odour

-As previously noted, an enzymatic cleaner is excellent for removing lingering odours from an old spill or accident.
+As previously noted, an enzyme-based cleaner is excellent for removing lingering odours from an old spill or accident.
 However, below we’ll teach you how to clean a mattress with baking soda and vinegar, as well as a few other household items.

 You should start by mixing the ingredients below into a sort of cleaning paste.